 History

-- about 23% of Americans will definitely get an ugly sweater for Christmas and show off it.
-Wherever you are, meeting such people is inevitable;
+- About 23% of Americans receive an ugly sweater for Christmas and proudly show it off.

-- Every year, about 10% of people decide to attend a sweater party for the first time.
-Perhaps your solution is the same?;
+- Every year, 10% of people decide to attend an ugly sweater party for the first time.

-When is National Ugly Sweater Day celebrated in 2022?
+When is National Ugly Sweater Day in 2025?

 National Ugly Sweater Day is observed on the third Friday of December each year.